RECOVERING FROM INFIDELITY

 What’s at stake?

 Left unhealed, betrayal leaves lasting scars.
-Unresolved pain can turn into resentment, emotional distance, and repeated cycles of mistrust—whether you stay together or not.
+Unresolved pain can become resentment, emotional distance, and repeated cycles of mistrust — whether you stay together or not.

 But for couples willing to face this challenge together, the outcome can be life-changing: